Introduction to LinkedIn

 However, networking on LinkedIn is much different.
 You won't find members posting cat videos or pictures of what they made for dinner.
 LinkedIn is a site for professionals, so everything is geared toward careers and business.
 As you build your profile and seek out connections, endorsements, and recommendations, you'll want to be professional.

 All you need to get started is to create a LinkedIn login.
-You can also upgrade to one of the paid LinkedIn subscriptions; Premium Career, Business Plus, LinkedIn Learning, Sales Navigator (3 levels), and Recruiter Lite.
-Using just the basic free services is sufficient for many home business owners and it gets you features such as:
+You can also upgrade to one of the paid LinkedIn subscriptions; Premium Career, Business Plus, LinkedIn Learning, Sales Navigator (three levels), and Recruiter Lite.
+Using just the basic free services is sufficient for many employees and home business owners and gets you features such as:

 - Having a professional profile of skills, experiences, and more